-refPositionsFile < Reference coordinates file > Context: rmsd Acceptable Values: UNIX filename Description: This option (mutually exclusive with refPositions) sets the reference coordinates for RMSD calculation, and uses these to compute the roto-translational fit.
-It is ordinates for RMSD calculation, and uses these to compute the roto-translational fit.
+• refPositionsFile < Reference coordinates file >

+Description: This option (mutually exclusive with refPositions) sets the reference coordinates for RMSD calculation, and uses these to compute the roto-translational fit.
 It is functionally equivalent to the option refPositionsFile in the atom group definition, which also supports more advanced fitting options.

-- refPositionsCol < PDB column containing atom flags > - Context: rmsd
+• refPositionsCol < PDB column containing atom flags >

-Acceptable Values: $O,\,B,\,X,\,Y,\,{\rm or}\,\,Z$
+Acceptable Values: O, B, X, Y, or Z